JobaerChowdhury/jobaerchowdhury.github.io/_posts/2019-06-06-stack-overflow-survey-bangladesh.md

 In the survey, there were __605__ entries from Bangladesh.
 On average the survey took __25 minutes__ to complete.
 So I think those who participated in the survey are more or less representatives of the Bangladeshi developer community.

+<div class="spacer"></div>

-### Key points (todo: refine, stylize this list)
+# Key points
+If you don't feel like seeing a lot of charts right now, here is the summary for you.

-- Lack of support from management is one of the key productivity challenge in Bangladesh
+- *Lack of support from management is one of the key productivity challenge in Bangladesh*
-- There is little relationship between developers salary and experience
+- *There is little relationship between developers salary and experience*
-- The approval rate of the managers is surprisingly high compared to other countries
+- *The approval rate of the managers is surprisingly high compared to some other countries*
-- Majority of the developers want to become manager in future, a trend that we don't see in the IT-developed countries.
+- *Majority of the developers want to become manager in future, a trend that we don't see in the IT-developed countries.*
-- We are aware about our abilities; majority of us don't think we are above average (which is statistically impossible) like most other countries (Are we really?
-Read on for details)
+- *We are aware about our abilities; majority of us don't think we are above average.
+(Are we really?
+Read on for details)*
-- Majority of the developers are satisfied with their current job, and overall career
+- *Majority of the developers are satisfied with their current job, and overall career*
-- Those who are actively seeking jobs, switched their last job less than 2 years ago.
+- *Those who are actively seeking jobs, switched their last job not more than 2 years ago.*
-- Opportuniteis for professional growth, and company culture is the most imporant factors for job seekers
+- *Opportuniteis for professional growth, and company culture is the most imporant factors for job seekers*
-- Developers are self learners, most of them are teaching themselves languages, frameworks, participating in MOOCs etc.
+- *Developers are self learners, most of them are teaching themselves languages, frameworks, participating in MOOCs etc.*
-- Javascript is the most loved, Python is the most wanted language, and React is the most wanted framework.
+- *Javascript is the most loved, Python is the most wanted language, and React is the most wanted framework.*
-- Majority of the companies don't employ unit tests
+- *Majority of the companies don't employ unit tests*
-- Majority of the developers do code reviews as they see value in it.
+- *Majority of the developers do code reviews as they see value in doing so.*

+If you are someone like me, who believes **data is beautiful**, read on.

+<div class="spacer"></div>

 # Basic information about the respondents